ThePornDatabase/namer/readme.rst

 How successful at matching videos is this tool?
 ------------------------------------------------

-For data pulled from the interet with rss feeds (which are often in the file format listed below) .... perfect.
+For data pulled from the internet with rss feeds (which are often in the file format listed below) .... perfect.
 The author and others have only experienced one mismatch, and that type of failure can never occur again.

 If running in a background watchdog mode, files that were failed to match are retried every 24 hours, letting the PornDB_ scrapers catch up with any metadata they may be missing.